New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Body mass index is like golf.
 You always want a low score.

 You can use a BMI calculator to determine your body mass index.
 A score under 18.5 is considered underweight.
-A score of 18.5 to 24.9 is what doctors would consider a healthy weight.
+Doctors would consider a healthy weight a score of 18.5 to 24.9.
 25.5 to 29.9 is overweight, and 30.0 and above is obese.

-Though BMI is used for determining a person’s candidacy for weight loss surgery, the score does not tell the whole story.
+Though BMI determines a person’s candidacy for weight loss surgery, the score does not tell the whole story.

 BMI Categories

 BMI relies on weight categories that can be predictors of health problems.
-The score is unable to diagnose your level of fatness or your overall health.
+The score cannot diagnose your level of fatness or overall health.

 The BMI test is only a preliminary screen to determine your candidacy for weight loss surgery.
-Bariatric surgeons use a number of other tests to determine if weight loss surgery is right for you.
-They use blood tests, medical imaging tests, and endoscopy tests to determine a person’s candidacy.
-But BMI is a useful tool for starting the conversation about bariatric surgery and whether it can help you achieve optimal health.
+Bariatric surgeons use several other tests to determine if weight loss surgery suits you.
+They use blood, medical imaging, and endoscopy tests to determine a person’s candidacy.
+But BMI is useful for starting the conversation about bariatric surgery and whether it can help you achieve optimal health.

 Now that you know more about BMI, you can see how the new guidelines can help more people get the help they need when they find themselves suffering from the disease of obesity.
-The old guidelines would have turned people away with a BMI of 30, which is the cutoff for obesity, even if there were one or more obesity-comorbidities present.
+The old guidelines would have turned people away with a BMI of 30, which is the cutoff for obesity, even if one or more obesity comorbidities were present.

-The new guidelines make it possible to start the conversation about weight loss surgery at a BMI of 30 (or lower for Asian populations), even in the absence of weight related illnesses.
+The new guidelines make it possible to start the conversation about weight loss surgery at a BMI of 30 (or lower for Asian populations), even without weight-related illnesses.

 Do You Qualify for Bariatric Surgery?

-By using a BMI calculator, you can determine if you may be eligible for weight loss surgery.
-The only way to obtain an official diagnosis is to schedule a consultation with a qualified bariatric surgeon.
+Using a BMI calculator, you can determine your eligibility for weight loss surgery.
+The only way to obtain an official diagnosis is to consult a qualified bariatric surgeon.

-During the consultation, you can discuss your weight loss goals, and your struggles with losing weight thus far.
-The surgeon will schedule lab tests and other diagnostic examinations to further qualify you for bariatric surgery.
+During the consultation, you can discuss your weight loss goals and struggles with losing weight thus far.
+The surgeon will schedule lab tests and other diagnostic examinations to qualify you for bariatric surgery further.

 Which Bariatric Surgery is Best?